 Sawadeekhrap (Hello in Thai),

 My name is Aaron Castellvi and I began learning Muay Thai at 17 years old at a gym called Siam No. 1 Muay Thai Academy; the birthplace of Muay Thai in Canada since 1986.
 I was awed by the beauty of the sport and the great atmosphere it encompassed.
 There, I met Ajahn Suchart Yodkerepauprai, who became my instructor and guide to Muay Thai to this day.
 I've been determined to follow my dream and wholeheartedly pursued my love for Muay Thai.
-My years at Siam No.1 was spent in extensive training alongside fellow fighters such as Clifton Brown (5 x Muay Thai World Champion), Simon Marcus (Current 2 x Glory Middleweight World Champion), and Matt Embree (WBC Muay Thai Champion, Glory Fighter), my teammates and I kept each other motivated and strong to train—fight—train -- fight.
-This sport does not have a limit, does not have a cap and no end to its madness.
-I'm always looking for different ways to better myself or improve my game and keep it strong.
+My years at Siam No.1 was spent in extensive training alongside fellow fighters such as Clifton Brown (5 x Muay Thai World Champion), Simon Marcus (Current 2 x Glory Middleweight World Champion), and Matt Embree (WBC Muay Thai Champion, Glory Fighter), my teammates and I kept each other motivated and strong to train—fight—train—fight.
+This sport does not have a limit, does not have a cap, and no end to its madness.
+I'm always looking for different ways to better myself, improve my game, and keep it strong.

-Our gym is located on the 2nd floor of Carpio's Strength and Conditioning gym.
-Come join us for a 2 week trial for $30
+Shark Muay Thai is located on the 2nd floor of Carpio's Strength and Conditioning Gym.

 E Q U I P M E N T

 Includes warm-up, strength and conditioning, and bag or pad work